-At any response level, if some but not all criteria met, the disease status should be downgraded to next lower level of response.
+At any response level, if some but not all criteria are met, the disease status should be downgraded cytometry report.

-The percentage of plasma cells in the bone marrow aspirate and/or biopsy may also be identified on a flow cytometry report.
 A flow cytometry report may NOT be used to confirm CR (e.g., < 5% plasma cells in the bone marrow).

+The percentage of plasma cells in the bone marrow aspirate and/or biopsy may also be identified on a flow lines.

-If the disease response prior to transplant is unknown, select "unknown" and continue with the signature lines.
+If the disease response prior to transplant is unknown, select "unknown" and continue with the signature